Lam Group Inc. Purchases Shares of 41,947 Vanguard FTSE All-World ex-US Small-Cap ETF (NYSEARCA:VSS)

 Lam Group Inc. purchased a new stake in Vanguard FTSE All-World ex-US Small-Cap ETF (NYSEARCA:VSS – Get Rating) in the fourth quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor purchased 41,947 shares of the company’s stock, valued at approximately $4,313,000.
 Vanguard FTSE All-World ex-US Small-Cap ETF comprises approximately 4.4% of Lam Group Inc.’s portfolio, making the stock its 6th biggest position.
 Lam Group Inc. owned 0.06% of Vanguard FTSE All-World ex-US Small-Cap ETF as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds also recently bought and sold shares of VSS.
-Align Wealth Management LLC acquired a new stake in Vanguard FTSE All-World ex-US Small-Cap ETF in the 4th quarter valued at about $33,000.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
+Align Wealth Management LLC acquired a new stake in Vanguard FTSE All-World ex-US Small-Cap ETF during the 4th quarter worth about $33,000.
 Robinson Capital Management LLC acquired a new stake in Vanguard FTSE All-World ex-US Small-Cap ETF during the 3rd quarter worth about $37,000.
 Private Ocean LLC acquired a new stake in Vanguard FTSE All-World ex-US Small-Cap ETF during the 3rd quarter worth about $57,000.
 Phocas Financial Corp. acquired a new stake in Vanguard FTSE All-World ex-US Small-Cap ETF during the 4th quarter worth about $59,000.
 Finally, O Shaughnessy Asset Management LLC acquired a new stake in Vanguard FTSE All-World ex-US Small-Cap ETF during the 2nd quarter worth about $74,000.

 Vanguard FTSE All-World ex-US Small-Cap ETF Stock Performance